 NUI Galway and the Abbey Theatre have joined forces to create the largest ever digitisation project of its kind worldwide and unlock a new era of theatre scholarship and shed new light on the history of Irish theatre and Irish life.

-Information on how to access the Abbey Theatre Digital Archive at NUI Galway is here.
+To find information on how to access the Abbey Theatre Digital Archive at NUI Galway click here.

 Discover hand-written, never-before-seen transcriptions of the Abbey Theatre’s Minute Books from our early years.

 We begin in 1904 with the founding of the Abbey Theatre by W.B.
 Yeats and Lady Gregory and conclude in 1939, the year of Yeats’ death.